Toxicology and Exposure Limits

 Toxicology has a wide range of applications, including:

-- Public health: Toxicology is used to assess the risks of chemical substances to the public.
-Toxicologists can use their knowledge of the toxicity of chemical substances to develop public health regulations that protect the public from exposure to hazardous chemicals.
+- Public health: Assessing the risks to the public and developing public health regulations to protect people from exposure to hazardous chemicals.

 Conclusion

-Toxicology is a vital field of science that helps to protect human health and the environment from the adverse effects of chemical substances.
-Toxicologists use a variety of methods to study the effects of chemical substances on living organisms, and they use their knowledge to develop regulations that protect people and the environment from exposure to hazardous chemicals.
+Toxicology is a vital field of science that helps protect human health and the environment from the adverse effects of chemical substances.
+Toxicologists use a variety of methods to study the effects of chemical substances on living organisms and use their knowledge to develop regulations protecting people and the environment from exposure to hazardous chemicals.